csariyildiz/csariyildiz.github.io/_posts/en/linux/2024-12-12-logical-volume-manager.md

   * Volume Groups (VGs): A collection of PVs that form a single storage pool.
   * Logical Volumes (LVs): Slices of a VG that act like partitions and can be resized or moved more easily.

-* `pvs`: This scans all disks and reports their suitability for LVM.
+* `lvmdiskscan` command scans all disks and reports their suitability for LVM.

 ```
 sudo lvmdiskscan